-Replacing the Gen3 starter motor can be tricky as you have to reach the upper engine side stud.
-There is limited space and you end up having to get the last nut by feel.
+Replacing the Gen3 starter motor can be tricky as you have to reach up inside the back of the engine bay to get to the 3 mounting stud nuts.
+There is limited space and you end up having to get the nuts by feel.

-- 13mm open end wrench - electrical terminals
+- 1/2inch open end wrench - electrical terminals

 - 3/8 inch small ratchet

 - 6 or 12-point 15mm socket

 Jack up the rear of the car using the quick jack followed by the floor jack.

 Use jack stands and get enough height so you can get under the car to reach the underside of the motor below the air intake.
 Ensure the jack stands are secure before climbing under the car.